SanTanBan/Sudoku/README.md

 Motivation: I was highly inspired by this Youtube video (https://www.youtube.com/watch?v=YX40hbAHx3s) and understood that a faster Sudoku algorithm would help in Cancer research.
 I therfore have been trying to create a solution approach to Sudoku and using bucket variables flashed to me more than a year ago.
 I have been able to theoretically understand that the search space in my formulation would be much less.
 But computational proof has been elusive to me since for this I needed a Bucket/Lotsize variable and I am yet to recieve help from anywhere in this regard.
 (I had approached CBC maintainers multiple times as well as Gurobi staff.)

-Your help would develop newer research avenues into lotsize/Bucket variables as an extension of the Binary.
+Your help would possibly develop newer research avenues into lotsize/Bucket variables as an extension of the Binary.

 Thanking you in anticipation, yours faithfully